 "Opacity" means the degree to which emissions, excluding uncombined water, reduce transmission of light and obscure the view of an object in the background as measured by EPA Method 203B or other method, as specified in each applicable rule.

-"Oregon Title V Operating Permit", "Title V Permit", or "LRAPA Title V Operating Permit" means written authorization issued, renewed, amended, or revised pursuant to OAR 340 division 218.
+"Oregon Title V Operating Permit", "Title V Permit", or "LRAPA Title V Operating Permit" means written authorization issued, renewed, amended, or revised under OAR 340 division 218.

 "Oregon Title V operating permit program" or "Title V program" means the Oregon program described in OAR division 218 and approved by the Administrator under 40 CFR part 70.